|

 As you might have noticed, almost every photo I’ve chosen to include in this post so far has included plants as part of the kitchen shelf decor.

-Plants bring so much life and coziness to a kitchen shelf.
+Like I mentioned above, plants can bring so much life and coziness to any area of your home — and that includes the kitchen.
 If you don’t have shelves positioned near a window, faux plants are a great substitute.

 If you have higher shelves, try vining plants like these as they add extra interest.